GenesisMM/TIPO/TIPO/README.md

 # TIPO
-# The Independent Program manager
+# The Independent Program Organizer

 Simple Project Manager for our personal use